Ranga2904/Azure_ML_Pipeline_Project/README.md

 BanditPolicy is oriented more towards achieving absolute performance through use of a slack factor while Truncation Policies or Median Stopping policies focus on improving performance relative to other runs

 ## AutoML
 AutoML selected a VotingEnsemble classifier - as mentioned earlier, ensemble techniques improve machine learning performance through using multiple models.
-Voting is 'hard' meaning that it takes the most popularly predicted class as the final answer.
+Voting is 'soft' meaning that it does a weighted average of predicted probabilities to arrive at a final cass.
 This VotingClassifier has the following parameter values:
 	l1_ratio = 0.8367: this mixing parameter tells us that AutoML relied more on L1 regularization to dampen overfitting risks than L2 regularization. learning_rate = constant
 	loss = 'modified huber'
 	max_iter = 1000: maximum number of iterations to go through when training the model n_jobs = 1: not using concurrent workers, only using 100% of 1 core. penalty = 'l2'
-	power_t = 0.222
-	random_state = None
-	tol = 0.0001
+	power_t = 0.222: the t-test value used to decide whether a particular outcome is statistically significant. random_state = None: allows the algorithm's stochasticity. tol = 0.0001
-	weights = 0.111,0.333,0.222,0.111,0.111,0.111: this is a sequence of weights applied to predicted class labels to decide the final model output
+	weights = 0.111,0.333,0.222,0.111,0.111,0.111: this is a sequence of weights applied to predicted class probabilities to decide the final model output

 ## Pipeline comparison
 LogisticRegression performed adequately with an accuracy of 91.3%, with AutoML's results (through a VotingEnsemble) being only marginally better (91.5%)